 Courtesy Professor, Clark Honors College

-In addition to his service on the CHC Advisory Council, Jim Shephard is the incoming chair of the UO Foundation Board of Trustees.
+In addition to his service on the CHC Advisory Council, Jim Shephard is chair of the UO Foundation Board of Trustees.
 A humanities major, after his graduation from the University of Oregon his love of history and the French language took him to the University of Poitiers as a Fulbright scholar, where he received advanced degrees in history.
 He went on to earn a law degree at Tulane and returned to France as an associate with a major international law firm, eventually qualifying as a French avocat à la cour de Paris.
 In 1994, he joined Banque AIG as general counsel and became CEO in 2009.
 In 2012, he moved to London as CEO of AIG Asset Management (Europe) Limited.
 He retired from AIG in December 2015 and is looking forward to devoting more time to the university.
 Jim plans to teach and is involved in helping young entrepreneurs.
 He recently joined the board of Red Duck Foods.

 Joan Siegel, BA '84 (Japanese)